pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 # Further Python Visualization

-To take the visualization a bit further, let's include the distribution of topics over documents.
+To take the visualization a step further, let's include the distribution of topics over documents.

 <details markdown="1">
   <summary>View Code</summary>